TarasIT/event-planner/README.md

 ## Features

-1. Create Events: Users can easily create new events by providing detailed descriptions and specifying /relevant details.
+1. Create Events: Users can easily create new events by providing detailed descriptions and specifying relevant details.

 2. Manage and Edit Events: The app allows users to efficiently manage and edit their events, ensuring flexibility and ease of use.